 Stretches Series: How to Stretch Your Upper Legs

 Stretches are one of the most important things you can be doing for any body part.
 They help you keep in good shape, encourage muscle growth, avoid injury and perform the best that you possibly can do.
 They're pretty awesome.
-Here, we're talking about stretches for your legs and your upper legs in particular.
+Here, we're talking about how to stretch your upper legs.
 That includes your glutes, hips, quads and hamstrings especially, but there's something for everything.

 There are more stretches out there than you might realise, too.
 To help get you off to a flying start, we've highlighted some of the best of them to help stretch out your upper legs.
 (To make things even easier, check out the video at the bottom demonstrating them too).